Topology-DL/Topology-and-geometry-of-data-manifold-in-deep-learning/README.md

 utils - helper and utility functions
 <br/>
 <br/>
-Topological_descriptors_ID - implementation of methods for calculating the dimension and topological descriptors
+Topological_descriptors_ID - implementation of methods for calculating the PHdim and topological descriptors
 <br/>
 <br/>
 CNN_architectures - architectures of convolutional neural networks for experiments with tracking the dynamics of geometry and topology